aimeeallen94/align-pilates/README.md

 ### Media
 - I opted with just the one background image for the entire webpage as I find now on a lot of webpages and in particular with respect to fitness and exercise pages a lot of them are jam packed with images of people illustrating how we should all want to look and the size we should be as well as what we should be doing.
 Pilates has a big focus on mindfulness amd it has taught me to appreciate me for who I am and to not compare myself to others.
 My joy in pilates comes from stretching my body and feeling strong within a movement and I couldn't find a more accurate picture than the one I had selected for my background image for the full website.
+- I opted to change the opacity of this image on other pages on the website except the homepage as I wanted the content on the other pages to be the main focus for users whereas for the homepage I was happy for the background image to be the focus.

 ![Header Image](/media/pilates-site-header.webp)